OCR-tech/CubeOCR/README.md

 ## Usage

-CubeOCR is an easy-to-use OCR tool designed to designed to extract text from scanned documents, PDF files, or images.
+CubeOCR is an easy-to-use OCR tool designed to extract text from scanned documents, PDF files, or images.
 Simply select a text area, perform OCR, and be ready to paste it anywhere.

 1. Select a text area on screen.
 2. Click on "OK" button after the OCR converstion